microsoft/playwright/docs/development/click.md

     </button>
     ```

-    We assume that in such a case the first parent receiving pointer events is a click target.
+    Playwright assumes that in such a case the first parent receiving pointer events is a click target.
-    This is very convenient with something like `text=Click target` selector that actually targets the inner element.
+    This is very convenient with something like `text=Click target` selector that actually targets the inner element but wants to click on the parent button.

 ## Unsupported click scenarios

-These are some clicking corner cases that we considered.

-Some scenarios are marked as a bug in the web page - we believe that the page should be fixed because the real user will suffer the same issue.
-We try to throw when it's possible to detect the issue or timeout otherwise.
+Some scenarios here are marked as a bug in the web page - we believe that the page should be fixed because the real user will suffer the same issue.
+Playwright tries to throw when it's possible to detect the issue or timeout otherwise.

-Other scenarios are perfectly fine, but we cannot support them, and usually suggest another way to handle.
+Other scenarios are perfectly fine, but Playwright cannot support them, and we usually suggest another way to handle.
 If Playwright logic does not work on your page, passing `{force: true}` option to the click will force the click without any checks.
 Use it when you know that's what you need.

 ### Positioning